felixlopz/hubrise-test-task/content/developers/en/authentication.md

 #### Examples of valid scopes:

-- `profile_with_email`: access to the user profile including email
+- `profile_with_email`: your application can access the profile of the user, including their email.
-- `location[orders.write,customer_list.write]`: allows creating orders and customers for a chosen location
+- `location[orders.write,customer_list.write]`: your application can create orders and customers in a chosen location.
-- `account[customer_list.read],profile`: access to the user profile and to the customers from a chosen customer list
+- `account[customer_list.read],profile`: your application can access the user profile and view all customers from a chosen customer list.

 ## 3. Web application workflow

 ### 3.1.
 Request authorisation

-To get access to a user's data, your application needs to redirect the user to this page:
+To get access to a user's data, your application should redirect the user to this page:

 ```http
 https://manager.hubrise.com/oauth2/v1/authorize?